dcdpr/taxcount/README.md

 The only special situations we are aware of at the moment that might require `--input-basis` are airdrops and accounting reconciliation for UTXOs that you had lost and now don't want to feed back through bootstrapping.
-If you think you need it then clean up your act; get away from airdrops and fix your bootstrap so you're not doing reconciliations all the time.
+We are likely to change bootstrapping to support reconciliation with checkpoint patches (#13).

 ### Wallet Information

 You need to offer, at minimum, an xpub.
+For old wallets or special situations you can offer individual addresses.

-Unless you transferred from the exchange to your wallet first, you are also responsible for offering some amount of Basis Information.
+Unless you received your coins as income or transferred them from the exchange to your wallet, you are also responsible for offering some amount of Basis Information.

 ### Example Release Run